aio-libs/aiohttp/docs/client_reference.rst

       Send a :const:`~aiohttp.WSMsgType` message *message* to peer.

-      This method is low-level and should be used with caution as it only accepts UTF-8 encoded bytes for *message*.
+      This method is low-level and should be used with caution as it only accepts bytes which must conform to the correct message type for *message*.

       It is recommended to use the :meth:`send_str`, :meth:`send_bytes` or :meth:`send_json` methods instead of this method.

-      The primary use case for this method is to send bytes that are have already been encoded to UTF-8 without having to decode and re-encode them.
+      The primary use case for this method is to send bytes that are have already been encoded without having to decode and re-encode them.

       :param bytes message: message to send.